sebastiancarlos/yas-bdsm/README.md

 - **Self-contained:** The entire system is in a single folder, making it easy to clone and install.
 The `yas-dbsm` executable is right next to your dotfiles.
-- **Non-destructive:** Your existing dotfiles will not be touched unless you explicitly tell YAS-BDSM to do so.
+- **Non-destructive:** Your existing dotfiles will not be touched unless you explicitly beg YAS-BDSM to do so.
 - **Keep your boots on:** YAS-BDSM pushes the symlinks and gets out of the way.
 It's up to you to handle version control of your dotfiles.